Welcome to my Digital Garden

 The main idea of Zettelkasten is connecting the notes through references and tags.
 To see the connections between my posts, I've created the Network.
 With this feature, I can check my cluster of notes, how they're connected, how they grow over time.
 I can also discover paths between any topics.

 I post every week a digest, using Revue, of the posts I created in the past seven days.
 This feature shows the posts I should add to my digest.
-If you're curious about it, you can check it on the Revue page.
+If you're curious about it, you can check it on the digest page.

 I ask myself some questions that I don't know how to answer yet, but I register them to remind me to find the answer someday and write notes about them.